MORYX-Industry/application-developer-training/chapter-2-drivers.md

 }
 ```

 If the changed input is `ProcessResult`, read the result from the input and publish it as `ActivityCompleted`.
 Also set the input `ProcessStart` back to false, so that the physical cell is able to detect when to start the next process.
-If don't reset the value of `ProcessStart`, the physical cell is not able to recognize the specific moment an activity should start.
+If you don't reset the value of `ProcessStart`, the physical cell is not able to recognize the specific moment an activity should start.
 Some physical cells also only recognize rising or falling edges.
 Constant values would trigger nothing.

 ```cs
 private void OnInputChanged(object sender, InputChangedEventArgs e)